-Copyright © 2018 by Standard & Poor's Financial Services LLC.
+Copyright © 2019 by Standard & Poor's Financial Services LLC.
 All rights reserved.

-The average loan-to-value of the mortgage book stood at 74% at year-end 2017, down from 80% one year before.
+The average loan-to-value of the mortgage book stood at 70% at year-end 2018, improving from 74% at end-2017 or 80% at end-2016.
 This figure still appears high compared with that of peers in other countries, but this is mitigated by various safety nets, including the fact that about 30% of the portfolio benefited from the Nationale Hypotheek Garantie (NHG) scheme.
-In our RAC framework, we treat the NHG scheme as a Dutch sovereign guarantee--reflecting what we view as a material risk-reduction--although we apply a 35% haircut to the guaranteed amount.
-We believe the risk profile is gradually reducing thanks to the combination of a recovering property market and the regulatory reform on mortgages.
+In our RAC framework, we treat the NHG scheme as a Dutch sovereign guarantee--reflecting what we view as a material risk-reduction--although we apply a 35% haircut to the guaranteed amount (no change in the approach).
+We believe the risk profile is gradually reducing thanks to the combination of a recovering property market and the regulatory reform of mortgages.
 This is reflected by the growing share of annuity loans compared to the historical interest only profile of the Dutch market, and the lowering number of loans in negative equity.

-Like peers, De Volksbank is exposed to legal risk.
+Like peers, de Volksbank is exposed to legal risk.
 We continue to monitor in particular the proceedings following the bank's nationalization in 2013.
 De Volksbank has indicated that various former holders of securities and capital components expropriated in 2013 have initiated legal proceedings to seek compensation for damages.
-We note that given the uncertain legal outcome, at year-end 2017 no provisions were made in respect of possible legal actions by former holders or other affected parties.
+We note that given the uncertain legal outcome, at year-end 2018 no provisions were made in respect of possible legal actions by former holders or other affected parties.

-De Volksbank N.V.
-Risk Position Year-ended Dec.
-31 - (%) 2017 2016 2015 2014 2013 Growth in customer loans 1.4 (1.6) (7.0) (1.0) (15.0) Total diversification adjustment / S&P RWA before diversification 29.2 24.6 13.0 12.1 8.5 Total managed assets/adjusted common equity (x) 22.2 23.3 25.9 35.2 44.5 New loan loss provisions/average customer loans (0.0) (0.1) 0.1 0.4 0.4 Net charge-offs/average customer loans (0.0) 0.0 0.2 0.1 0.1
+De Volksbank N.VRisk Position Year ended Dec.
+31- (%) 2018 2017 2016 2015 2014 Growth in customer loans 2.4 1.4 (1.6) (7.0) (1.0) Total diversification adjustment/S&P Global Ratings' RWA before diversification 28.1 29.2 24.6 13.0 12.1 Total managed assets/adjusted common equity (x) 23.4 22.2 23.3 25.9 35.2 New loan loss provisions/average customer loans (0.0) (0.0) (0.1) 0.1 0.4 Net charge-offs/average customer loans 0.1 (0.0) 0.0 0.2 0.1 Gross nonperforming assets/customer loans + other real estate owned 1.3 1.4 1.8 3.1 4.3 Loan loss reserves/gross nonperforming assets 19.2 21.8 24.5 25.1 22.1

-De Volksbank N.V.
-Risk Position (cont.)

-Year-ended Dec.
-31 -

-(%) 2017 2016 2015 2014 2013

-Gross nonperforming assets/customer loans + other real estate owned 1.4 1.8 3.1 4.3 4.9

-Loan loss reserves/gross nonperforming assets 21.8 24.5 25.1 22.1 17.0